HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/people-service-search-v2-integration.md

 ## Overview

 The People Service now integrates with **Search V2** to enhance user discoverability and search performance.
-This integration enables efficient access to user profile data with real-time synchronization of updates.
+This integration allows efficient access to user profile data with real-time update synchronization.

 ## Key Features